Eyadfezex/my-notes/React/Hooks/useRef.md

 ## useRef Hook

-`useRef` is Hook that lets you reference a value that’s not needed for rendering. [`for more info`](https://react.dev/reference/react/useRef)
+`useRef` is a Hook that lets you reference a value that’s not needed for rendering. [`for more info`](https://react.dev/reference/react/useRef)

 ```jsx
 const ref = useRef(initialValue);